504-Gateway-Timeout/code-of-conduct/README.md

-# Community Covenant
+# Community Covenant and Code of Conduct

 ## Our Goal

-This community is dedicated to providing a harassment-free experience for everyone.
-We do not tolerate harassment of participants in any form.
+The 504 Gateway Timeout community is dedicated to providing a harassment-free, anti-oppresion experience for everyone.
+We do not tolerate harassment of participants or oppression in any form.

 ## Applicability and Scope